-We invented Reduced Error Logistic Regression (see Press Release for our US patent 8,032,473), and this portfolio also now includes pending US utility application 14/990494 and pending PCT/US2014/046060 National Phase applications.
+We invented Reduced Error Logistic Regression (see Press Release for our US patent 8,032,473), and this also now includes pending US utility application 14/990494 and pending PCT/US2014/046060 National Phase applications.
 Reduced Error Logistic Regression (RELR) is a completely automated and very general machine learning method that avoids traditional problems related to dimensionality and multicollinearity.
-RELR is the subject of a book by Daniel M. Rice titled Calculus of Thought: Neuromorphic Logistic Regression in Cognitive Machines published by Elsevier, Academic Press in November of 2013.
-RELR is currently used daily to help profile likely customers and thus target media buying in a very large number of US consumer brands using a SAS macro application that we developed a few years ago.
+RELR is the subject of a book by Daniel M. Rice titled Calculus of Thought: Neuromorphic Logistic Regression in Cognitive Machines published by Elsevier: Academic Press with a 2014 copyright.
+RELR is currently used daily to help profile likely customers and thus target media buying in a very large number of well-known consumer brands.

 Key News Events